 The fate of the Oppenheim’s, and the fate of Jewish Vienna, is narrated by Singer as a tragedy, a moral collapse.
 From humanism, faith in education and social equality, to eradication.
 The values the Oppenheim’s so truthfully believed in were defeated; from having laid the foundation of the social reformist rule of Vienna and having saturated much of the city’s open and tolerant cultural climate, these values were replaced by the worst, a fascism more terrible than ever; the fascism that burns books rather than discusses the content. ’Red Vienna’, Singer says, was not in time to build a societal tradition so unfaltering that nobody would want an authoritarian rule.

 Peter Singer’s urgent biography ends on an optimistic note.
 The racism which downgraded Amalie Oppenheim and David Oppenheim, and which murdered David Oppenheim and millions of others, was eventually rejected by the Universal Declaration of Human Rights (1948).
 The International Criminal Court was installed for the purpose of condemning genocide and crimes against humanity, no nation in the world embraces racism openly.
 Although mass murder since the second world war was and still is enacted, and although the work for human rights is slow, it is equal values that is the future.

-Published in Swedish 19th of November 2007 in Tidningen Kulturen no 39
+Published in Swedish 19 November 2007 in Tidningen Kulturen no 39.

 © Arimneste Anima Museum # 15